 Another way to think about this: case discovery is to child welfare cases what eDiscovery is to legal cases.
 It describes what social workers can uncover, find, and learn through an automated case mining process.

 Read “Traverse® Case Discovery: Confident Decisions.
-Safer Children and Families.” or visit the Traverse: Case Discovery page on our website to learn more.
+Safer Children and Families.” or watch "Traverse Feature Preview: Case Discovery" to learn more.

 As defined by Forrester, an influential research and advisory firm, “a new generation of enterprise search solutions that employ artificial intelligence technologies such as natural language processing and machine learning to ingest, understand, organize, and query digital content from multiple data sources.”